 This policy sets out the council's commitment to its customers - both internally and externally regarding equal opportunity and diversity.

-1.1.1.
-Eliminate unlawful discrimination, harassment, victimisation and any other conduct that is prohibited by or under the Equality Act 2010.
+1.1.1 Eliminate unlawful discrimination, harassment, victimisation (these terms are defined in the Appendix) and any other conduct that is prohibited by or under the Equality Act 2010.

 - Buy goods and services

 1.3.
-The council is committed to a comprehensive policy which includes fair access and customer service and mainstreams equality practices within democratic activity, service planning and delivery and all human resource processes.
+The council is committed to fair access and public service excellence.
+We are also committed to mainstreaming equality practices within our democratic activity, service planning and delivery and; all human resource processes.

 2.2.
-This policy applies to councillors and employees, contractors and placements regardless of any protected characteristic, working part time, fixed term or temporary, membership of trade union or public interest disclosure status.
+This policy applies to Councillors and employees, contractors and placements regardless of any protected characteristic, working arrangement and membership of trade union or public interest disclosure status.

 2.3.
 This policy also applies to the services the council provides, including the treatment of our customers.